 DELAY the Event Sequence from reaching potential Release conditions for a Sufficiently Long Period of Time - which is commonly accepted as 24 hours.
-For example, limit the feed rate to a vessel such that the volume from alarm activation to overfill takes longer than 24 hours.
+For example, limiting the feed rate to a vessel such that the volume from alarm activation to overfill takes longer than 24 hours.
 Allowable Release Rate of Hazardous Material - this section of the MALR worksheet estimates the MALR for a hazardous release such that a multiple of ERPG-3 or $\frac{1}{2}$ LFL distance is less than 3 m (10 ft).
 The leak location ("Indoors" or "Outdoors") must be entered or the "default" of "Outdoors" is used.
-If the location is indoors, the Release Rate corresponding to $O_2$ concentration greater than 19.5 volume % is also reported.
+If the location is indoors, the Release Rate corresponding to O2 concentration greater than 19.5 volume % is also reported.

 Allowable Addition Rate for Preventing Loss Event - this section of the MALR worksheet estimates the MALR is based on an overall heat balance.
 The first estimate is the Maximum Allowable Heating Media Flow to limit the maximum temperature from increasing above the entered Temperature Alarm Set Point.
-The second estimate is the Maximum Allowable Reagent Flow Rate that limits the reaction temperature from increasing above the entered Temperature Alarm Set Point based on an entered Fraction of Limiting Reagent within the total equipment contents.
+The second estimate is the Maximum Allowable Reagent Flow Rate that limits the reaction temperature from increasing above the entered Temperature from within the total equipment contents.